ljpearlman/hqmf-postgres-distro/README.md

 2. Create the schema "results" (where your results will be placed) and create a few date-related helper functions:

 From within psql:
-  hqmf=> create schema results;
+  `hqmf=> create schema results;`

 Then:
-  psql -f omop_hqmf_etl/create_date_funcs.sql
+  `psql -f omop_hqmf_etl/create_date_funcs.sql`

-3. Run each of the SQL queries in the ecqm_queries directory.
+3  Run each of the SQL queries in the ecqm_queries directory.
 These assume that your QDM and results schemas were created with the default name (hqmf_test and results, respectively); i.e., that you didn't change them in step 1 above.
 The results will be stored in tables with names like results.measure_164_0_patient_summary.

 This is all prototype code that has undergone some preliminary testing.